-Once transplant has occurred, consultation with ID is recommended to coordinate post-transplant testing.
+Once transplant has occurred, expert ID consultation consultation with ID is recommended to coordinate post-transplant testing.
 In the U.S., the CDC can assist with PCR and parasitemia testing.
 Incorporating a PCR testing platform into the post-transplant testing program is recommended, as molecular testing may be positive weeks before parasitemia is detected using standard screening.